choria-io/website/docs/content/development/appbuilder/_index.md

 Initially we support calling Choria Agents, Interacting with Choria Key-Value Store and executing external commands.

 {{% notice warning %}}
-This is an emerging proof of concept feature that will be introduced in Choria 0.26.0.
-It's subject to change, and, we might even entirely remove it should this prove to be too restrictive as a replacement for the old application framework.
+This is a proof of concept feature that will be introduced in Choria 0.26.0.
+It's subject to change and, we might even entirely remove it should this prove to be too restrictive as a replacement for the old application framework.
 {{% /notice %}}